direktiv/direktiv.github.io/docs/getting_started/secrets-registries.md

 ## Security

-Registry tokens and secrets are stored individually encrypted within Direktiv's database.
-Each namespace gets its own unique encryption keys, and the decryption key is stored in a different database.
-For the online Direktiv, these two databases are on different machines and are firewalled apart from one another, and all internal traffic is encrypted.

-These measures minimize the risk of damaging data breaches, but we still recommend using tokens rather than passwords wherever possible.
+Secrets are securely stored in an encrypted format within Direktiv's database.
+Registry tokens are directly passed as Kubernetes Secrets, and they are therefore only Base64 encoded.
+For enhanced security, it is advised to configure system logs (Kubernetes) to the Info level in production environments, as debug-level logs may expose secrets in plain text.
+As a best practice, we recommend opting for tokens over passwords whenever feasible.